BestaChe/Nuuchis-Gamemodes/README.md

 =================

 ##### What is it?
-*A multi-gamemodes script for VC:MP.*
+*A multi-gamemode script for _VC:MP_, which is a online modification for Grand Theft Auto Vice City.*

 ##### Who made it?
 *A random guy who used to play VC:MP quite alot...

-Name's _Knucis_, what's up?*
+*Name's _Knucis_, what's up?*

 ##### What gamemodes will it include?
-*I am planning to add a ton of team based gamemodes*
+*I am planning to add a ton of team based gamemodes, but we'll see...*

 | Gamemode | Progress |
 |:----------:|:----------:|